blazium-engine/blazium-docs/tutorials/platform/android/android_plugin.rst

 A github project template is provided at https://github.com/m4gr3d/GDExtension-Android-Plugin-Template as a quickstart for building
 GDExtension Android plugins for Godot 4.2+.
-You can follow the `template's README <https://github.com/m4gr3d/GDExtension-Android-Plugin-Template#readme>`_ to set up your own Godot Android plugin project.
+You can follow the `template's README <https://github.com/m4gr3d/GDExtension-Android-Plugin-Template#readme>`_ to set up your own Blazium Android plugin project.

 Migrating a v1 Android plugin to v2